CodeGyver/codegyver.github.io/_posts/2023-09-09-using-tmux-vim-and-make-for-microservice-development.md

 ## Makefile

-Let's assume we have a Ruby on Rails application that is started with the command `bundle exec rails c -p 3001` (which starts the Rails server on port 3001) and a JavaScript server.
+Let's assume we have a Ruby on Rails application that is started with the command `bundle exec rails c -p 3001` (which starts the Rails server on port 3001) and a JavaScript builder.
 The recipe could be written as follows:

 `Makefile`